C-Loftus/colton_talon/README.md

 All of these are supplementary to the standard knausj (now called the talon `community`) repo on the most recent release.

-- I have my own fork of `community` and use this for any personal code
+I don't use a fork of community.
+This contains all talon configuration.

 # Functionality